 Our Uganda Adoption Program & Process

-Allie Smith is the International Program Manager at Carolina Adoption Services.
+Alexis Sullivan is the International Program Team Lead at Carolina Adoption Services.
 She will help you complete your adoption dossier.
 This paperwork is for the adoption attorney, the orphanage and the Ugandan Government.

 Carolina Adoption Services works directly with partner orphanages in Uganda.
-The baby homes care for babies and children up to 8 years of age and provide basic medical care and schooling.
+The baby homes care for babies and children up to 8 years of age, provide basic medical care, and schooling.

 Dossiers are reviewed in the order they are submitted.
-The wait for an adoption match may be 3 to 6 months depending on the children available and your preferences for a match.
-Once you accept your match, preparations are made for your travel to Uganda.
+The wait for a referral may be 3 to 6 months.
+Upon acceptance of referral, preparations are made for your immediate travel to Uganda.

 Uganda Adoption Travel

-Before you leave, your International Specialist at Carolina Adoption Services will educate and prepare you for every step of your adoption travel in Uganda.
+Before you leave, your International Specialist at Carolina Adoption Services will educate and prepare you for every step of your adoption journey in Uganda.

 While in Uganda, you will be in the caring hands of our local partners.
-There are numerous rental apartments and homes in Uganda for families who will live in Uganda for one year.
+There are numerous rental apartments and homes in Uganda for families who will live in Uganda for the time spent in country.
 Spending an extended period of time in-country affords you a wonderful opportunity to gain a first-hand experience of the Ugandan culture and to see what life is like for children at the orphanage.
 Your International Specialist will also maintain regular contact with you during your time in Uganda.

 Uganda Adoption Legal Process

-Carolina Adoption Services works with two respected Ugandan adoption law firms.
+Carolina Adoption Services works with respected law firms in Uganda.
 Their staff will guide you through the court proceedings and other legal processes.
-After a court decision is reached, your adoption will be finalized.
-You may then apply for and receive your child’s visa at the US Consulate in Kampala.
+After a court decision is reached, your adoption will move toward the finalization process with your child’s visa at the US Consulate in Kampala.

 Uganda Adoption: The Country